tsgates/arch-wiki-markdown/wiki/Wine.md

     $ winetricks

+> Installing .NET framework 4.0

+First create a new 32bit wine prefix if you are on a 64bit system.

+    $ WINEARCH=win32 WINEPREFIX=~/win32 winecfg

+Then install the following packages using winetricks

+    $ WINEARCH=win32 WINEPREFIX=~/win32 winetricks -q msxml3 dotnet40 corefonts

 Third-party interfaces
 ----------------------

-These have their own sites, and are not supported in the Wine forums.
+These have their own sites, and are not supported in the official Wine forums/bugzilla.

 > CrossOver